-Contribute to society
+Contribute to human health

 There is a great medical need for new drugs.
 Is it your dream to contribute to the development of these new medicines that could improve the health of many people?
 Do you like having the freedom to choose your own approach when presented with an assignment?
 Do you thrive whilst studying in small groups together with other motivated students from different nationalities?
 If so, studying CPS might be just perfect for you!

 At the College of Pharmaceutical Sciences, you’ll learn what’s needed to develop new drugs.
 You’ll need to consider the possible target for the drug in the body, the active ingredient structure, as well as the best route of administration of the medicine and how the effectiveness and safety of the new drug should be tested on the patient.
 To develop a new drug many disciplines come together, such as biomedical and pharmaceutical sciences, chemistry and biology.

 As a drug designer you need more than theoretical knowledge.
 You must also be skilled in the lab, as well as have the ability to define a research question and design a plan to respond to it.
 In addition, you’ll need to collaborate with a variety of professionals and present your results in a scientific journal, or sometimes at an international conference.
 Therefore, each course also involves a group project, in which you’ll work with fellow students on real-life biomedical problems.
 As such, you’ll learn to apply the theory of pharmaceutical science to creatively solve these problems.

 The small scale of the CPS study programme creates a real community of enthusiastic and driven students who push one another to a higher level.